Create a campaign to deliver your WhatsApp message. Follow the steps below to create a new WhatsApp campaign:

 Select from the approved templates.

 Fill in the details and click Done.
+For information about using WhatsApp editor, refer to WhatsApp editor.

 Once you are all done setting up the content of your campaign in the What section, you have the option to send a test notification to any CleverTap user profile you have marked as a Test profile.